To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates some market uncertainty.
+Trading is carried out below 30 and 50 moving averages, which indicates renewed pressure on the pound.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakout of the upper border of the indicator in the area of 1.3055 will lead to a new wave of growth of the pound.
-A breakout of the lower boundary at 1.3005 will increase pressure on the pair.
+A breakthrough of the lower border of the indicator in the area of 1.3670 will lead to a new wave of decline in the pound.
+A breakout of the upper border in the area of 1.3730 will lead to an increase in the pair.

 Description of indicators